apprunjs/apprun-flowbite/pages/index.md

-This site is built with [AppRun-Site](https://github.com/yysun/apprun-site), a command-line tool for building modern web applications with [AppRun](https://github.com/yysun/apprun).
+This site is built with [AppRun-Site](https://github.com/yysun/apprun-site) and [Flowbite](https://flowbite.com/).
 It has the following structure:

 ```
+/api                <- backend code
+  /comic.js         <- demo API
+/pages              <- fronet end code
+  /index.html       <- main page, load in the browser
+  /index.md         <- home page
+  /about
+    /index.md       <- about page
+  /contact
+    /index.tsx      <- contact page
   /components
     /comic.tsx      <- demo component
     /layout.tsx     <- layout component
-/pages              <- pages of the website
-  /index.md         <- home page
-  /main.tsx         <- start up code (registers web component and renders the layout)
+  /main.tsx         <- start up code, renders the layout
-  /contact
-    /index.tsx      <- contact page
-  /about
-    /index.md       <- about page
-  /index.html       <- main page
-/public             <- generated src
+/public             <- generated site for production
 /server.js          <- generated server
 ```

-You can add pages to the directory `pages`; they can be HTML files, markdown files, and tsx/jsx files (AppRun components).
+You can add pages under the `pages` directory by creating sub-directories.

+Add an index file such as _index.html_, _index.md_, _index.jsx_, or _index.tsx_ in the sub-directory, it will be created as a page.

 Then, you can use: